Aditya4ever/Falcon-Network-Analyzer/implementation-plan.md

 Instead of loading a 500MB PCAP into memory, we will stream it:
 *   **Reader**: The `pcap.OpenOffline` handle reads the file block-by-block.
 *   **Pipeline**: Packets are pushed to a buffered channel (`chan gopacket.Packet`).
-*   **Memory Footprint**: Constant memory usage regardless of file size (e.g., ~100MB RAM for a 2GB file).

-### 2. Concurrent Stream Processing
-*   **Sharding**: We use a "Stream Dispatcher" that hashes the 5-tuple (SrcIP, DstIP, SrcPort, DstPort, Proto) to assign packets to specific worker goroutines.
-*   **Lock-Free Design**: Since all packets for "Connection A" always go to "Worker 1", we avoid complex mutex locking for stream state reassembly.

-### 3. Database Optimization
-*   **Write Batching**: Analysis results are batched (e.g., every 1000 streams) before bulk-inserting into PostgreSQL to reduce I/O overhead.
-*   **JSONB**: Complex, variable packet metadata is stored in `JSONB` columns for flexibility.

----

-## 📅 Implementation Phases

 ### Phase 1: The "Engine" (Backend Foundation)
 **Goal**: Parse a PCAP and output JSON analysis to console.
 1.  **Init**: Setup Go module, Docker Compose (Postgres + Redis).